infinity-arc/support-docs/Docs/Email-Setup-Mobile.md

-# Setting up you email on mobile devices
+# Setting up your email on mobile devices

 In this guide we wil walk you through setting up you email address on mobile devices.